liuyz0/liuyz0.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello!
 My name is Yizhou (⛵) and I am a PhD student at [MechE, MIT](https://meche.mit.edu/), working with Prof. [Jeff Gore](http://www.gorelab.org/).
 I am fascinated by the concept of "emergence" - how complex phenomena like life and intelligence arise from simpler components.
 My approach is to use physics methods to transform these intuitive ideas into something solid.
 Currently, my research focuses on two areas:

 * **Ecology and Evolution**: I study how species form communities and maintain their diversity and stability.
 My work emphasizes mechanistic understanding - examining how specific interaction mechanisms (like competition for food or space) shape community dynamics and evolution.

 * **Physics of AI**: I investigate the fundamental elements of artificial intelligence - optimizers, data, and architectures - to understand how they generate observed phenomena (like neural scaling laws).
 I hope to use the understanding to design more powerful AI systems.

+Prior to my graduate studies, I received my B.E. from the Tsien Excellence in Engineering Program at Tsinghua University.
+During my time there, I worked with Professors [Tongyang Li](https://www.tongyangli.com/), [Weijie Su](https://statistics.wharton.upenn.edu/profile/suw/), Shunlong Luo, and Min Chen on various topics.

 While my research spans diverse topics, the methods may remain similar.
 According to F. Dyson's argument, [Birds and Frogs](https://www.ams.org/notices/200902/rtx090200212p.pdf), I would classify myself as a "bird".
 More thoughts are presented below: